Using Cricut print and cut feature is an easy way to personalize anything. Let’s learn how to use it with a video tutorial and project ideas!

 Even though the printable vinyl is removable, it did not move at all during the hand washing process!

-After the test, I decided I like the images on printable vinyl with a layer of Mod Podge for a water bottle.
+After the test, I decided I got the best results with images on printable vinyl with a layer of Mod Podge for a water bottle.

 So let’s get started in Cricut Design Space on how to actually design some images to use for print and cut.
 There are several options and I wanted to touch on most of them.